microsoft/FluidFramework/docs/content/docs/recipes/node.md

     return containerId;
     ```

-1. To ensure that both local and remote changes to the random number are reflected in the terminal, we will use the `newRandomNumber()` function to store the local value and `updateConsole()` function to ensure that the map is updated whenever any client changes the value.
+1. To ensure that both local and remote changes to the random number are reflected in the terminal, we will use the `newRandomNumber()` function to store the local value and `updateConsole()` function to ensure that the console is updated whenever any client changes the value.
 This helps in keeping the client terminals synchronized with the Fluid data.

    Replace `TODO 3` with the following code.
 It will set a timer to update the random number every one second.